CMPUT 675: Approximation Algorithms

 Instructor: Mohammad R. Salavatipour

 Most interesting optimization problems are NP-hard, and therefore it is unlikely that we can find optimal solutions for them efficiently.
 In many situations, finding a solution that is provably close to an optimal one is also acceptable.
-The next step is to show this is (almost) the best approximation one can hope for.
-These are the main goals of this course: find provably good approximation algorithms for the problems that are hard to solve exactly; and prove that finding better approximations are hard.
+In this course we study design and analysis of Approximation Algorithms.
+These are efficient algorithms that find provably good approximation of the optimum solution.
 We study some of the common and classical techniques in the design of approximation algorithms, followed by study of some more recent results in this field.
 Furthermore, we talk about the complexity of approximating these problems.
 This will be done by learning some classical and some more recent results on hardness of approximation.

 CMPUT 304 or strong undergraduate background in theoretical computer science and mathematics.
-You must also have basic knowledge of graph theory.
+You must also have basic knowledge of graph theory, probability, and complexity.

 There is no required text, but we will be using the following two books: